ianmichell/pungwecms/README.md

 }
 ```

+You should also create an entity controller for viewing the data from your entity in a similar structure to the above example of the admin controller.

 Finally if you're using the @ComponentScan annotation on your module, then you will need to ensure that the entity type class you define is in a package that gets scanned.
 You can alternatively define your entity by declaring it as a bean:

 ```java